-Meet Up With Other Dogs: if your dog sees other dogs happily getting into water and swimming, your dog will be tempted to follow.
+Meet Up With Other Dogs: if your dog sees other dogs happily getting into the water and swimming, your dog will be tempted to follow.
 If other dogs can do it, it must be safe.
 Remember to encourage them verbally but never physically put them in the water.
 Let them go in on their own.

-Visit The Beach: the beach is a great way to introduce your dog to water.
-The beach is a fun place to be, with lots of different smells, the texture of the sand and other dogs.
+Visit The Beach: the beach is a great way to introduce your dog to the water.
+The beach is a fun place to be, with lots of different smells, the texture of the sand, and other dogs.
 Since the ocean is very shallow at first, this tends to be more reassuring and appealing for dogs who have never experienced water before.
 It also makes it easy for you to get paddling so your dog can follow you into the water.

-Life Jackets: for dogs who have never been in water before, life jackets are a great idea.
+Life Jackets: for dogs who have never been in the water before, life jackets are a great idea.
 If you take your dog to swimming lessons, the instructor will fit your dog with a life jacket for their first couple of sessions.
 This allows the dog to get used to the sensation of floating and swimming without risking them going under the water.
 You can purchase life jackets for your dog from online stores or specialist companies.
 You should put one on your dog the first time they visit the beach or a lake, just for safety.
 Once they are used to swimming, you can allow them to swim without the life jacket.

 Is Swimming Good For My German Shepherd?

 During the warmer times of the year, swimming is a great way for your dog to keep cool.
-They can be out playing in water on hot days without the risk of heat stroke.
+They can be out playing in the water on hot days without the risk of heat stroke.
 If your dog has been for a long walk and it panting heavily, you can encourage them to sit or lie down in a kiddie pool to cool off.
 Most pet stores now sell doggy pools.
 They are made of a more durable material that is less likely to rip if a dog catches its claw on the lining.

 Some dogs are prone to depression, just like us humans.
 The act of swimming triggers the brain to release certain chemicals.
 These chemicals make the dog feel good, almost like a happy drug.
 It is the same reason we feel good after a gym workout or a run.

 Whether you have a confident puppy or a nervous one, the most important thing to remember is to be calm and patient.
 Puppies naturally want to follow, so you can use this to your advantage when introducing them to water.
-Start with a shallow pool and encouraging them to follow you in. reward them with lots of praise and a treat.
+Start with a shallow pool and encourage them to follow you in. reward them with lots of praise and a treat.

 Older dogs or those you have rescued from a shelter may have had bad experiences with water.
-You must never force a dog to go into water.
-Picking them up and carrying them to the water will only make them more nervous of going in.
+You must never force a dog to go into the water.
+Picking them up and carrying them to the water will only make them more nervous about going in.
 The choice to enter the water must be theirs.

 Make it fun!
 If a dog has a positive experience with something, they are more likely to want to do it again.
-Try playing games your dog enjoys such as fetch, frisbee or tug.
+Try playing games your dog enjoys such as fetch, frisbee, or tug.
 Start near the water and gradually move closer.
 The beach is a great place to do this.